vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

 #.
 Locate the ``A16 sliceKIT Ethernet Sleep Wake Combo Demo`` item in the xSOFTip pane on the bottom left of the window and drag it into the Project Explorer window in the xTIMEcomposer.
 This will also cause the modules on which this application depends to be imported as well.
 #.
 Open the file ``$/app_a16_slicekit_ethernet_sleep_wake_combo_demo/src/app_a16.xc``
 #.
 Go to line:57 and change the IP address of the web server (``server_config``) that the web client will try to connect to.
 #.
-This XMOS application will also acquire an IP address on the network, using the IP configuration (``ipconfig``) present on line:50.
+This XMOS application will also acquire an IP address on the network, using the IP configuration (``client_ipconfig``) present on line:50.
 This can configured to get the IP address dynamically or by providing a static IP.
    - Make it all zeroes to use DHCP
    - Or, specify an IP address according to the network.
 Usually, this would be the web server IP address + 1.
 For example, if the web server IP address is 169.254.202.189, then this IP address would be 169.254.202.190.
 #.
 Save the application using File -> Save.